Eldoret: Climate

 Eldoret has a subtropical highland climate (Köppen climate classification Cfb).
-The city, lying over 2000 m above sea level, has a moderate to cool climate.
-The temperatures fall significantly at night, and in the cold season (May–August) it is regularly in the single digits Celsius.
+The town, lying over 2000 m above sea level, has a moderate to cool climate.
+The temperature falls significantly at night, and in the cold season (May–August) it is regularly in the single digits Celsius.
+The warm season is the driest and the cool season is the wettest, making the town have a pattern similar to that of a Mediterranean climate.